 - We require that the recruitment committee takes or refreshes their unconscious bias training in advance of the recruitment process.

-- We anonymise all application documents before being read by recruitment committee, in order to reduce unconscious bias.
+- We anonymise all application documents from UK applicants before being read by recruitment committee, in order to reduce unconscious bias.
 This includes redacting the name, and gender indicative wording in all application documents.

 - We ask that academics are asked to write gender neutral references, in order to reduce the time required for the anonymising task

 - We ask that the applicant is referred to as they/them and without name